-One-third of North America deals with drought, where water is in short supply.
 Plants drink their food, so if your soil dries out, your plants will starve—or wilt.
-Choose drought-tolerant plants and take these 10 steps to avoid disaster in a drought or areas with dry conditions.
+Here are 20 drought-tolerant flowers and plants to grow plus 10 tips to avoid disappointment in drought or dry conditions.

 10 Tips for a Drought-Tolerant Garden

 1. Improve the Soil

 To help retain moisture, mix lots of compost into the soil at planting time, especially around your plants.
 Rainwater sluices through pure sand at the rate of 20 inches per hour or even faster, taking with it everything plants need to survive.
 Soil with lots of organic matter slows the transition of water from the soil to the subsoil, giving plants a chance to take in what they need.